Interventions for neurological conditions

 - Levodopa

-- System Interactions:
+- System interactions:

-- Neurological: confusion, hallucinations, delusions, psychosis, agitation
+- Neuro: confusion, hallucinations, delusions, psychosis, agitation

 - Baclofen

-- Mechanism of Action: decreases spasticity
+- Mechanism of action: decreases spasticity

-- System Interactions:
+- System interactions:

 - Musculoskeletal: muscle stiffness, abnormal posturing, bone/joint stiffness, pain, muscle weakness